 There are two key ways for you to improve your gross margin.
 First, you can increase your prices.
 Second, you can decrease the costs to produce your goods.
 Of course, both are easier said than done.

 An increase in prices can cause sales to drop.
 If sales drop too far, you may not generate enough gross profit dollars to cover operating expenses.
-Price increases require a very careful reading of inflationary rates, competitive factors, and basic supply and demand for the product you are producing.
+Price increases require a very careful reading of inflationary rates, competitive factors and basic supply and demand predictions for the product you're producing.

 Many business owners often get confused when relating markup to gross profit margin.
 They are first cousins in that both computations deal with the same variables.
 The difference is that gross profit margin is figured as a percentage of the selling price, while markup is figured as a percentage of the seller's cost.